 In the past few days, sexual harassment in Silicon Valley came to light in with a blog post by Susan Fowler about her experience working at Uber.
 It went viral and USA Today has a story about sexism in Silicon valley.

-Here's what I think about the situation:
+Here's what we think about the situation:

 1) Sexism in tech exists because some people don't respect all other humans and the male culture makes them think that it's macho and acceptable to treat women as objects.